What to do With Your Term Life Insurance Policy if You Get Divorced

 The answer: It depends.

-Term Life Insurance and Divorce
+Term Life Insurance During a Divorce

 Your options will vary depending on the divorce settlement.